smlmldn/smlmldn.github.io/_posts/2015-12-31-lists-aren-t-enough.md

 How will you prevent a repeat in 2016?

-And on and on and on it goes.

 We can talk about who made the best movie, or who’s album was better — but what does that have to do with you?
 Reflection is about making space to look at yourself.
 And with another year in the books there is a lot to take in.